probcomp/genstudio/docs/api/plot.md

 The following options are supported:
-- src: The source path of the image.
+- `src`: The source path of the image.
-- x: The x-coordinate of the top-left corner.
+- `x`: The x-coordinate of the top-left corner.
-- y: The y-coordinate of the top-left corner.
+- `y`: The y-coordinate of the top-left corner.
-- width: The width of the image.
+- `width`: The width of the image.
-- height: The height of the image.
+- `height`: The height of the image.